neow3j/neow3j-docs/docs/neo-n3/dapp_development/transactions.md

 });
 ```

-If you call `getApplicationLog()` before the transaction is included in a block it simply returns null.
+If you call `getApplicationLog()` before the transaction is included in a block it throws an `RpcResponseErrorException`
+with an error message, that the transaction is unknown or could not be found.

 ## Adding additional Network Fees